discourse/discourse-subscriptions/README.md

 When you create an account with Stripe, you'll get a public and private key.
 These are entered in the Discourse Patrons admin so your subscriptions can integrate with Stripe.
 There are different keys for testing and production environments.

+You can also toggle the Subscribe button on and off in case you want to hide the link while you're setting up.

+## Create one or more products with plans.

+In the admin, add a new Product.
+Once you have a product saved, you can add plans to it.
+Keep in mind that the pricing and billing intervals of plans cannot be changed once you create them.
+This is to avoid confusion around subscription management.

+If you take a look at your [Stripe Dashboard](https://dashboard.stripe.com), you'll see all those products and plans are listed.
+Discourse Patrons does not create them locally.
+They are created in Stripe.

 ## Testing

 Test with these credit card numbers: